tsangsiu/RB120_OOP/Assessments/Practice_Problems/practice_problems.md

 On line 18, the class `Car` is defined to be inherited from the `Vehicle` class, and thus the class `Car` has access to the class variable `@@wheels`.
 At this point, the value referenced by `@@wheels` is `2`.
 Therefore, lines 20 to 22 output `2` to the console.

 If a superclass has a class variable defined, all its subclasses share the same copy of that class variable.
 Therefore, when we alter the value it references in one of the subclasses, the change is reflected in all classes that have access to that class variable.
 Therefore we should avoid using class variables when working with inheritance.

+### Attempt 2

+On line 9, the class method `wheels` is invoked on the class `Vehicle`.
+Upon the invocation of `Vehicle::wheels`, it returns `@@wheels`, which is `4`.
+Therefore line 9 outputs `4` to the console.

+On lines 11 to 13, a subclass of `Vehicle` called `Motorcycle` is defined.
+As a class and all its subclasses share only one copy of class variable, inside the class `Motorcycle`, the class variable is re-assigned to `2`.
+Therefore, when the class method `wheels` is invoked on the classes `Motorcycle` and `Vehicle` on lines 15 and 16, they both return `2`.
+So, both lines 15 and 16 output `2` to the console.

+On line 18, a subclass of `Vehicle` called `Car` is defined.
+The `Car` can also access the same class variable `@@wheels`.
+At this point on line 18, the class variable `@@wheels` points to `2`.
+Therefore when the class method `::wheels` method (which returns `@@wheels`) is invoked on the classes `Vehicle`, `Motorcycle` and `Car` on lines 20 to 22, they all return `2`.
+So lines 20 to 22 output `2` to the console.

+As a class and all its subclasses share only one copy of a class variable, a class variable defined in a class can easily be overridden by its subclasses.
+Therefore, we should avoid using class variables when working with inheritance.

 ## 8